acornsoftuk/xllify-cli/README.md

 xllify
 ```

-Or load a Luau file on startup:
+Or load a Luau file on startup: (you can specify --load multiple times)

 ```bash
 xllify --load functions.luau